Colt Keith hits first MLB HR, Maeda throws 5 scoreless innings and Tigers beat Blue Jays 6-2

 DETROIT (AP) — Colt Keith hit his first major league home run and Kenta Maeda threw five scoreless innings in his return to help the Detroit Tigers beat the Toronto Blue Jays 6-2 on Friday night and snap a season-high, five-game losing streak.

-A season-ticket holder retrieved the ball and gave it to Keith on the field, where he signed a bat for the fan.
-By the time Keith was at his locker after the game, the keepsake was in a glass case.

-“I feel like I’ve been dreaming of that for a while,” the 22-year-old second baseman said.
-“It was kind of a blur when it happened.”

-Keith turned on a full-count, two-out pitch from Alek Manoah (1-2) in the second inning and sent it 400 feet to right, taking full advantage of a hanging changeup.
+Keith turned on a full-count, two-out pitch off Alek Manoah (1-2) in the second inning and sent it 400 feet to right.

-“It was a good swing,” Blue Jays manager John Schneider said.
-“He’s a good, young player.”

-Keith has been flashing some of the promise the Tigers were banking on when they gave him a contract with $28 million guaranteed in January even though he had only minor league experience.
-Over his last eight games, he has 14 hits.
+The 22-year-old second baseman flashed some of the promise the Tigers were banking on when they gave him a contract with $28 million guaranteed in January even though he had only minor league experience.

-“Every day, I’m getting a little looser and I’m seeing the ball a little better," he said.

 Maeda (2-1) gave up four hits without a walk, coming back strong from an illness that had him on the injured list since May 7.